twolfson/twolfson.com/articles/welcome-back.md

 http://toddisinjapan.tumblr.com/

 ## Reverse culture shock
-When I came back to the States, there were a lot of things I had to adjust back to; head bowing not being widely recognized, remembering to tip, using acknowledgements other than `はい` (hai).
+When I came back to the States, there were a lot of things I had to adjust back to; head bowing not being widely recognized, remembering to tip, using acknowledgements other than `はい` (ha-i).
 In fact, I still slip up every now and then and use a snippet from Japanese culture.

 # Life path
 The journey to Japan began because I wanted to reflect on my life path.
 Unfortunately, most of the time was spent doing tourism and learning Japanese.
 Only the last month stuck towards future reflection.
 During that time, I attempted to draw up some ideas for entrepreneurship but nothing stuck.